EthenStrine/English/_posts/2018-12-11-Semester Review.md

 32\. mock epic - typically satires or parodies that mock common Classical stereotypes of heroes and heroic literature

-example: Pope's "The Rape of the Lock"
+example: Pope's *"The Rape of the Lock"*

-33\. personification -the attribution of a personal nature or human characteristics to something nonhuman
+33\. personification - the attribution of a personal nature or human characteristics to something nonhuman

 example: "The car complained as the key was roughly turned in its ignition."